AdityaKanikdaley/IndianCompanies/README.md

 # Indian Companies

-### Its the app you can use to view the companies originated in India.
+### This app can be used to see the companies originated in India with its details.

-### Also this app can be used as a shorcut to the websites of these companies.
+### And also as a shorcut's list onto the Company's Website.

 <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/IC_1.jpg" width="200" height="400" />    <img src="https://github.com/AdityaKanikdaley/IndianCompanies/blob/master/IC_2.jpg" width="200" height="400" />